btarg/requiem-vault/GM/First Session/First session start.md

 ### Actions for the players:

 >[!warning]- **Look closer at the signs**
->Looking closer at the signs surrounding the Library, you see that a majority of them warn of rabid animals, with vicious-looking depictions of wolves on several blood-red metal plates.
+>Looking closer at the signs surrounding the Library, you see that a majority of them warn of rabid animals, with vicious-looking depictions of wolves printed on several blood-red metal plates.
 There are also a few triangular signs with trefoils and biohazard symbols.
-You see "RISK OF DEATH" written in at least ten languages.
+The words "RISK OF DEATH" are written in at least ten languages on another.

 >[!note]- **Study the lights**
 >You notice that the strobing lights inside the library appear to be moving.
-Not like a light show at a club or concert, but more like the objects which are glowing themselves are darting back and forth inside.
+Not like a light show at a club or concert; it looks more like many glowing objects are darting back and forth inside.
 The flashing seems to become more erratic the closer you are to the Library's entrance.

 ## Entering the Library